itschrislow/3verse/README.md

 <br />

-Disclaimer: This solution is developed for [ClimateHack](https://climatehack.io/) to address climate change.
+This solution is developed for [ClimateHack](https://climatehack.io/) to address climate change.

 ## Overview